pluralsh/scaffolds/catalogs/security/trivy/README.md

-# Trivy
+# Trivy Operator

-This is a baseline, prod ready Trivy installation using Plural.
+This is a baseline, prod-ready Trivy Operator installation using Plural.

 ## Contributing